Best Coho Salmon River Fishing Lures

 Floats and Cured Salmon Roe

 A Coho Salmon’s spawning aggression is often triggered by the smell and visual presentation of a cluster of salmon eggs.
-If the spot you are fishing is deeper than 4 feet and has a slow current, float fishing is a great method.
+If the spot you are fishing is deeper than 4 feet and has a slow current, floating bait under a bobber is a deadly tactic.

 Time to head to the river and catch some Coho Salmon!